-“The German doctrine was that not a single yard of ground should be surrendered and the French and the British were determined to never stop the attack,” said Spencer Jones, senior lecturer in Armed Forces and War Studies at University of Wolverhampton.
+“The German doctrine was that not a single yard of ground should be surrendered and the French and the British were determined to never stop the attack,” says Spencer Jones, senior lecturer in Armed Forces and War Studies at University of Wolverhampton.

 “So both sides were locked into a frighteningly small area onto which an enormous amount of firepower was poured.”